Adelina Sotnikova: 2015–2016 season

-From 2016 to March 2020
+From 2016 to 2023

 As injuries started to linger, Sotnikova did not participate at any event, domestic and international, from 2016 onwards.
 In April 2017, she changed coach and training location, by hiring former Olympic men's champion Evgeni Plushenko at his skating academy, Angels of Plushenko in Moscow.
 But her persisting health problems prevented her from performing at any competition.

 While doing a skating show in Turkey during the summer of 2019, Sotnikova experienced back pain, but thought that it was manageable.
 However, just prior to the 2019 Rostelecom Cup exhibition gala, her spine pain persisted to the point she was considering consulting for further treatment.
 In December, after facing more serious pain, she was recommended surgery, but decided to delay it due to ongoing commitments, including performances of Plushenko's New Year show as Cinderella.
 In late February, she underwent surgery, in which she got two spinal implants connected by a metal sheet, itself fixed by six titanium screws inserted into the vertebrae.

 On 1 March 2020, Sotnikova officially announced her retirement from competitive figure skating.
 She plans however, thanks to her surgery, to perform in skating shows in the near future.

+In July 2023, Sotnikova admitted in an interview she returned a positive doping test during the year of her Olympic triumph, but insisted she was cleared by her B-sample.
+Sotnikova was named in the WADA-commissioned McLaren Report in December 2016 as one athlete about whom scratches indicative of tampering were found on test tubes in which urine samples were submitted, but the International Olympic Committee (IOC) cleared her of wrongdoing in November 2017 after deeming "there is no sufficient element in the evidence available to date" to establish an anti-doping rule violation.
+Former Moscow laboratory director turned whistleblower Grigory Rodchenkov, the main witness in the McLaren Report, said she was not part of the programme.
+The Russian Anti-Doping Agency told the country's state-run news agency TASS it has "no information on this issue".
+WADA and the IOC declined to comment.

+Television

+She appeared in the eighth season of ice show contest Ice Age.

 Personal life

 Sotnikova was born on 1 July 1996 in Moscow.
 Her father, Dmitry, is a police officer and her mother, Olga, has worked as a homemaker and in merchandising.
 Her sister, Maria, is two years younger and has Treacher Collins syndrome.
 Sotnikova credits Maria as the most influential person on her career and sees figure skating as a job to support her sister.
 Sotnikova attended a high school where athletes form about half the student body.
 In 2013, she enrolled in a sports university with a view to becoming a coach.

 In 2015, Sotnikova started up a beauty salon called "Studio Be Happy" in Moscow, which was rebranded as "Studio Adelina Sotnikova" by mid-July 2019.
-On October 30, 2022, she gave birth to his first child, a boy she named Adrian.
+On October 30, 2022, she gave birth to her first child, a boy she named Adrian.